ElectricityMachine/SCR-SGPlus/README.md

 ### I've found an issue!
 Great!
 Please [open an issue](https://github.com/ElectricityMachine/SCR-SGPlus/issues/new) or contact me below.

-Some issues might be (but not limited to):
+Some issues include (but are not limited to):
 - Script fails to run or install
 - Certain signals do not respond to the script when trying to change aspects or enter/exit camera view
 - Entering/exiting camera view or toggling rollback does not work